Date of Award

 Conclusion: Advanced practice registered nurses can lead initiatives in the prevention of excessive gestational weight to make a positive impact on maternal and fetal outcomes.

 Santos, Eugelyn Opalec, "Appropriate Gestational Weight Gain" (2016).
-Doctor of Nursing Practice Projects.
+Doctor of Nursing Practice Final Manuscripts.
 7.